geee05/LSTM/README.md

 # LSTM
- LSTM short for long short-term memory networks is a popular recurrent neural networks (RNNs) used in the field of Deep Learning.
-This project focuses on the analysis and forecast of Amazon stock
+LSTM (long short-term memory) networks is a popular recurrent neural networks (RNNs) used in the field of Deep Learning.
+These models are capable of learning long-term dependencies, especially in sequence prediction problems.
+It allows the network to remember the context of the model while discarding the irrelevant information.
+This project focuses on the analyzing the stock information of Amazon and forecast its value for subsequent days.